Crete All-Inclusive Holidays: An Expert’s Guide to Greece’s Largest Island

 - Distance from airport: 20 minutes

-- Beach type: Sandy, organized
+- Beach type: Sandy, organized, perfect spot for various activities

 Malia